 - Spain and Portugal

 Outside of European destinations, the world is your oyster.
-From safari tours in South Africa to relaxing beach stays in the Caribbean or Costa Rica, the possibilities are endless.
+The possibilities are endless, from safari tours in South Africa to relaxing beach stays in the Caribbean or Costa Rica.

 Book a trip to go trekking to Machu Picchu in Peru, or head to Morocco to explore the world-famous markets.
 Vietnam and Southeast Asia are great for backpackers looking to discover a new culture, while UK holidays are perfect for anyone who wants adventure a little closer to home.